As an Amazon Associate I earn from qualifying purchases.

 - Increase the temperature to 350f and smoke for 1 hour.
 Stirring every 20 minutes.

-- Remove from the smoker, give it another good stir and serve with tortilla chips.
+- Remove from the smoker, give it another good stir and serve with tortilla chips, celery sticks, carrot sticks, crackers, or sourdough bread spears.